scotthz/jfapp/README.md

 #### Discussion

 I have more experience with Kubernetes for this sort of deployment orchestration.
 I went with `docker-compose` over Vagrant+Ansible because I wanted to iterate locally on development and testing and VirtualBox doesn't support Apple Silicon.
-Docker and `docker-compose` works fine on x86 and ARM.
+Docker and `docker-compose` works fine on both x86 and ARM.
 The demo link above is on an x86 EC2 instance in AWS.

 For reference I used this Docker [Compose specification](https://docs.docker.com/compose/compose-file/) and [HTTP Load Balancing](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/) for NginX.